gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

 <img src="resources/transform-feedback-diagram.png" style="width: 625px;" class="webgl_center">

-There is also a function `bindBufferRange` that lets us specify a sub range with a buffer where we will write to but we won't use that here.
+There is also a function `bindBufferRange` that lets us specify a sub range within a buffer where we will write to but we won't use that here.

-So to render we do this
+So to execute the shader we do this

 ```js
 gl.useProgram(program);